 The MW07 has a premium unboxing that reinforces its premium status.
 Inside a cleanly designed sleeve is a hard box containing the earphones and gorgeous stainless steel charging case.
 Also included are 3 pairs of silicone ear tips in addition to two sizes of wing fit stabilisers.
 Master and Dynamic provide a nice fabric sheathed USB-C charging cable in addition to a canvas pouch for the charging case to prevent scratches during transit.
 The ear tips are quite unique with a funnel bore and thick stem that grant them a rather unique sound as opposed to other silicone tips.
 As such, I found the stock tips to pair best with the MW07 in terms of sound.

 The MW07 honours Master & Dynamic’s legacy with the same solid build quality and striking design as their past products.
 Like other TWS designs, the earpieces are light though M&D’s BOM creates a substantially sturdier feel than competing models, even premium offerings from B&O and Sennheiser.
-This can be attributed to their hand finished acetate faceplates and use of dense, textured plastics in addition to a high level of finish with smoothly formed edges and clean joins.
+This can be attributed to their hand finished acetate faceplates available in a range of colours and use of dense, textured plastics in addition to a high level of finish with smoothly formed edges and clean joins.

 Another interesting attribute of these earphones is their fit.
 The entire inner housing is surrounded by a silicone cover with small fins that lock into the anti-helix.
 This provides additional grip and stability in the ear in addition to enhancing comfort by providing a softer feel in the ear.
 For my ears, the fins did create a mild hotspot at the back of my ear, however, they were more comfortable to me than the larger Momentum TWS and E8.
 Also, take into account that they do remain comfortable for the 3.5hrs of battery life that the earpieces offer.